cockroachdb/docs/src/current/v23.2/monitor-and-debug-changefeeds.md

 ### Monitoring and measuring changefeed latency

-Changefeeds can encounter latency in **events** emitting.
+Changefeeds can encounter latency in events processing.
 This latency is the total time CockroachDB takes to:

 - Commit writes to the database.
 - Encode [changefeed messages]({% link {{ page.version.version }}/changefeed-messages.md %}).